 “Local EPS” shall mean the premises within which are contained the Facility.
 This term is used in the IEEE Standard 1547-2003.

+“Limited Export” means the exporting capability of a Facility whose Export Capacity is limited by the use of any configuration or operational constraint described in Section 4.3.

 “Listed” shall mean a Facility that has successfully passed all pertinent tests to conform with IEEE 1547.1.

 “Metering Point” shall mean, for meters that do not use instrument transformers, the point at which the billing meter is connected.
 For meters that use instrument transformers, the point at which the instrument transformers are connected.

-Nameplate, design, or generation “capacity” or “rating” shall mean the maximum continuous power output (AC) listed by the manufacturer.
+“Nameplate Rating” shall mean the individual or sum total capacity of all of a Facility’s constituent generating units and/or Energy Storage Systems, regardless of whether it is limited by any of the methods in Section 4.3.

 “NEPOOL” shall mean New England Power Pool.